Tony Hawk uses skateboarding to teach community organizing – KION546

 Campos said the fellowship has given them a deeper knowledge about the history of skateboarding as well as what the sport has done for them.

-“Skating has brought me a group of friends and connections and community that I would not have if it wasn’t for skating,” Campos said, adding that they also met their partner, Rochelle, through the sport.
+“Skating has brought me a group of friends and connections and community that I would not have if it wasn’t for skating,” Campos said, adding that she also met her partner, Rochelle, through the sport.
 “It’s taught me a lot in terms of falling down and getting back up.
 It’s taught me a lot about courage.”

 Associated Press coverage of philanthropy and nonprofits receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
 For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.